modalitysystems/modalitysoftware-docs/twa/yammerAPIToken.md

+## Registering an Application for Yammer Data collection
+This document describes the process of registering an application in Yammer to obtain an API Bearer Token that is required to for the Teamwork Analytics Client to collect Yammer Data to be included in the report.

 - register an app here: https://developer.yammer.com/docs/app-registration
 - Get a Client ID and Secret.
 Set a redirect to something like your company homepage
 - Go to https://www.yammer.com/oauth2/authorize?client_id={CLIENT_ID}&response_type=code&redirect_uri=https://modalitysoftware.com  (or whatever your redirect id is) see this, and click Allow ![yammerAPIToken](images/yammerAPIToken.png)